rhcad/sanscript.js/README.md

 { itrans : { "A" : "aa", "I" : "ii", "U" : "uu", "j~n" : "GY" } }
 ```
 * `split_aksara` - If true, split an iast word into aksara texts.
 Defaults to `false`.
+* `move_consonant` - If true, move the first consonant of syllable with consonant cluster to the previous syllable.
+Defaults to `false`.

 ## Contributing